-THE HONEYBEE MAN (Schwartz & Wade) is the story of Fred, a beekeeper who makes his home, and harvests his honey, in Brooklyn, NY.
+The Honeybee Man (Schwartz & Wade) follows several days in the life of Fred, a beekeeper who makes his home, and harvests his honey, in Brooklyn, NY.
 It was written by me, and illustrated by the amazing Kyrsten Brooker.
 Since its publication in 2011, it’s been a Junior Library Guild selection, a Kirkus starred review, a National Science Teacher’s Association “Outstanding Book,” a Bank Street “Best Book of the Year,” a 2012 Cook Prize honoree, a Bank Street Child Study Children’s Book Award Nominee, a Cornell University Agricultural Literacy Week 2013, 2015, and 2018 read-aloud pick, a National Agriculture in the Classroom Companion Resource, and a First Book.

-ABOVE AND BEYOND.
-I recently wrote this middle grade companion book to a very cool traveling exhibit that originated at the Smithsonian’s Air & Space Museum in Washington, DC.
-Love the history—and the future—of flight?
-Then this is for you!
+Above and Beyond.
+I wrote this middle grade companion book to a very cool traveling exhibit that originated at the Smithsonian’s Air & Space Museum in Washington, DC—about the history and the future—of flight.

 For my magazine writing for kids, check out Washington Post‘s KidsPost, Science News for Students, Muse, Ask, Odyssey, Highlights, Appleseeds, PittMed, MSN Kids, and Storyworks magazines.
 You’ll find the full (but ever-expanding) list on my SCBWI member profile page.
 For more fun science for kids, visit my City Science Kids video page on SchoolTube to learn about a boat powered by french fry grease, how trees grow on concrete sidewalks, pickle science, and much more!